Ontology Object Properties are Data Model Associative Entities – not Relationships

 FIBO Person has Citizenship Country

-Note that the predicate-object connection is established via domain and range only.
+Note that the predicate-object connection is established solely through the domain and range of the relation.
 We can construct any triple of Person, hasCitizenship, and country.

 The naive transformation derives two entities connected with a many-to-many (n:n) relationship.
 Data Modeling best practices and standards at most Financial Institutions state that the modeler must resolve n:n relationships, in other words, change them into associative entities.